jezinho22/teched-201/201-class-08/readme.md

 Flexbox is designed for one-dimensional content.
 Explain what this means. <span style="color:orange"></span>

-Explain the difference between the main axis and cross axis. <span style="color:orange"></span>
+Explain the difference between the main axis and cross axis. <span style="color:orange"> The main axis runs along the orientation of flex-direction - up-down for column, left-right for row; the cross axis runs perpendicular to the main axis - so lft-right for column; up-down for row.
+This becomes important when you come to `align-items:` and `justify-contents:` because **justify-contents aligns items in the main axis** and **align-items aligns items in the cross axis** - don't yet see why that complication was unavoidable.</span>
 How can using certain properties of flexbox negatively impact accessibility? <span style="color:orange"></span>

 [CSS Layout - Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)